 Recovery for this procedure is relatively quick.
 You can go back to school or work the next day if you want.
-There may still be some redness and other signs of minor irritation, but avoid applying too many products to your skin.
+There may still be some redness and other signs of minor irritation, and avoid applying too many products to your skin.
 You should avoid alcohol-based products and scrubs during the recovery stage.

-Note: Platelet Rich Plasma (PRP) Microneedling combines three treatments in one.
+Note: Platelet Rich Plasma (PRP) microneedling combines three treatments in one.
 If you want to reduce wrinkles, firm skin, or reduce acne scars, you will see exceptional results with this treatment, no matter your skin type!

 At deRMA Skin Institute in Guelph, our microneedling and platelet rich plasma treatments use the microneedling roller device to stimulate increased collagen production while improving skin tone and texture.
 Call (888) 803-3762 or request a consultation today to find out how microneedling with PRP can erase blemishes and repair skin damage!